-The dates of the International course for 2014 will be June 1 – July 25.
-Please note that this is a special 8-week course.
-Normally CSAV International runs for 6 weeks, but in 2014, the course will run longer, with the first 5 weeks in Hawaii, and the last 3 weeks covering a visit to the USGS Cascades Volcano Observatory with field work.
+The dates of the International course for 2015 will be May 31 – July 24.
+The first 6 weeks will be in Hawaii, and the last 2 weeks will be taught at the USGS Cascades Volcano Observatory, and will include field work on Mount Hood and Mount St. Helens.
 Photos below: CSAV in Hawaii (top), CSAV camp near Mount St. Helens (bottom).

 The cost for this 8-week course is USD $5,000 (this cost includes housing).
 Participants need to provide their own airfare and food, in addition to the course fees.
 To Apply: Download an Application Form; forms are due in the CSAV office on or before January 1.